library(readmission)

 While this analysis allowed us to train models that are near-fair with respect to a limited set of fairness metrics, it leaves many questions to be answered about the impacts of using such a model.
 Among other things:

-• We’ve only evaluated the fairness of the model with race in mind.
-We also have information on the patient’s sex.
-Could this model behave unfairly with respect to the patient’s sex?
-How about with respect to the intersections of race and sex?
-A growing body of research shows us that black women experience pronounced discrimination as patients (Johnson et al. 2019; Okoro, Hillman, and Cernasev 2020; Gopal et al. 2021).
+?
+A growing body of research shows us that black women experience pronounced discrimination as patients (Johnson et al. 2019; Okoro, Hillman, and Cernasev 2020; Gopal et al. 2021). - The categorizations of

 Machine learning models can both have significant positive impacts on our lives and at the same time cause significant harms.
 Given the tremendous reach of these models in our society, efforts to include fairness as a criteria for evaluating machine learning models are as necessary as ever.